TeamBreach/CaseStudy1/Presentation/CaseStudy1BootstrapDoc.md

 Arturo Casillas & Kevin Dickens
 October 6, 2017

+# Abstract
+This study seeks to evaluate the distribution of beer and certain beer characteristics across the United States and answer questions important to the relationships between those characteristics and the spatial distribution.
+The goal is to show the distribution of breweries across the united states, discuss correlation between the primary beer characteristics of ABV and IBU, and begin to explore the spatial relationships between breweries and beer characteristics.

 # Introduction
 In recent years the craft brewery movement has exploded across the United States.
 New breweries open every month across the nation and they come in many shapes, sizes, and forms from the microbrewery that primarily focuses on brewing beer to bars known as brewpubs who craft their own beer.
 The products that these establishments offer vary in many ways from packaging (cans versus bottles), to alcohol content, to style and bitterness.
 At the end of the day, they all manufacture beer.
 Of particular interest to this study are the relationships of canned craft beer breweries and the common beer characteristics.
 Do these characteristics show any relationships spatially or statistically?
 This study hopes to answer that basic question and provide a foundation for future research on the topic.